openbmc/docs/designs/mctp.md

 format and no requirement on HTTP.
 However, this may involve a large amount of complexity in host firmware.

-In terms of an MCTP daemon implementation, an alternative is to have the core MCTP stack exist in a different process from the application handlers.
-For example, the MCTP core could be only responsible for proxying MCTP messages to and from a dbus interface, as is currently done for IPMI messages.
-However, the complexity, messaging overheads and state management involved here has indicated that the added separation has not been a clear advantage.
+In terms of an MCTP daemon structure, an alternative is to have the MCTP implementation contained within a single process, using the libmctp API directly for passing messages from the core code to application-level handlers.
+The drawback of this approach is that this single process needs to implement all possible functionality that is available over MCTP, which may be quite a disjoint set.
+This would likely lead to unnecessary restrictions on the implementation of those application-level handlers (programming language, frameworks used, etc).
+Also, this single-process approach would likely need more significant modifications if/when MCTP protocol support is moved to the kernel.

+The interface between the demultiplexer daemon and clients is currently defined as a socket-based interface.
+However, an alternative here would be to pass MCTP messages over dbus instead.
+The reason for the choice of sockets rather than dbus is that the former allows a direct transition to a kernel-based socket API when suitable.

 ## Impacts